DataBooster/DbWebApi/README.md

 ```
 Parameter names are case-insensitive.

-* Array of Parameter Sets
+* <a name="array-of-parameter-sets"></a>Array of Parameter Sets
-To pass bulk of same structure data back to database, you can just wrap all sets of parameters into an array like:
+To pass bulk of same structure data back to database, you can just encapsulate all sets of parameters into an array like:
 ``` JSON
 [
   {